 SÁPMI - THE LAND OF THE SÁMI

 Known as Lapland, the native name of this area is actually Sápmi.
-The Sami people are the indigenous people inhabiting the Arctic area of Sápmi, which today encompasses parts of northern Sweden, Norway, Finland and the Kola Peninsula of Russia.
-During this tour you will have the chance to visit the Ajtte museum where you can learn about the Sami culture and traditions.
+The indigenous Samis inhabit the region of Sápmi, which today encompasses parts of northern Sweden, Norway, Finland and the Kola peninsula of Russia.
+During this tour you will meet with Sámis, eat with Sámis and perhaps even ski with Sámis.
+In this way you will have the chance to learn about and get an understanding for their interesting culture and traditions.

 SAFETY & COMFORT

 Our local guides are experienced and trained.
 They will take good care of you, also in case of an accident.
 They will provide necessary equipment like waterproof tents, warm sleeping bags and even a portable satellite phone so that, in the case of a serious accident, any injured person can get evacuated by a helicopter.

 How heavy will this be?
 The amount of walking each day is adapted to the groups abilities as well as the current weather conditions.
 We will mainly hike on animal trails along a river in a lush valley.